Essex wedding: a kiss in the hay barn

 Wedding reception at Whitensmere Cottages

 Giant hay stacks (no, not the the wrestler from the 1980s) gave a perfect back drop for evening pictures at their lovely reception venue.
 Whitensmere Cottages is set within the rolling countryside of Essex, near the Suffolk and Cambridgeshire borders.
 The dinner and speeches were held within the marquee, before the band arrived and got the evening party started.
-The fire-pits on the grounds outside the marquee supplied great light and atmosphere and also warmed a chilly April evening.
+Also, The fire-pits on the grounds outside the marquee supplied great light and atmosphere and also warmed a chilly April evening.

-Wedding image gallery
+Essex wedding image gallery

 List of suppliers at the Essex wedding